 As a Principal Research Scientist at MIT, she developed integrated Si-CMOS compatible linear and non-linear materials for photonic devices, especially in the mid-IR regime, for hyperspectral imaging and chem-bio sensing, because most chemical and biological toxins have their fingerprints in this range.
 She has over 100 journal and refereed conference publications, 6 awarded patents and 5 pending patents.
 Her work on MIR materials and devices is creating a planar, integrated, Si-CMOS-compatible microphotonics platform which will enable on-chip imaging and sensing applications.

-As AIM Photonics Academy Director of LEAPs (Labs for Education and Application Prototypes), she works closely with the Commonwealth of Massachusetts to identify potential investments in LEAPs and build a LEAP network to train a workforce in integrated photonics and support AIM Photonics' MPW (multi-project wafer) and packaging facilities in New York.
+As AIM Photonics Academy Leader of LEAPs (Labs for Education and Application Prototypes), she works closely with the Commonwealth of Massachusetts to identify potential investments in LEAPs and build a LEAP network to train a workforce in integrated photonics and support AIM Photonics' MPW (multi-project wafer) and packaging facilities in New York.